misiektoja/lastfm_monitor/docs/troubleshooting.md

 Follow any new instructions if the failure changes.
 The old `ERROR_500_NUMBER_LIMIT`, `ERROR_500_TIME_LIMIT`, `ERROR_NETWORK_ISSUES_NUMBER_LIMIT` and `ERROR_NETWORK_ISSUES_TIME_LIMIT` settings are ignored.

+## Last.fm Website Tracking

+Follower, following and profile checks use `curl_cffi` with Chrome impersonation.
+Last.fm can return a `Client Challenge` page with HTTP 200 instead of the requested data.
+The tool recognizes this as browser verification and retries it.
+A rejected page cannot replace saved tracking data or produce change alerts.

+If browser verification persists, [update the installation and its dependencies](installation.md#upgrading) and check the same Last.fm profile in a browser.
+Opening it there does not share browser cookies with the monitor.
+Keep the saved tracking files.
+Changing API credentials does not fix a website challenge.

+Temporary website errors, including HTTP 600, also use bounded retries.
+Use `--debug` to see the HTTP status and retry attempts.
+The normal friend and profile check interval defaults to 90 minutes.
+Explicit saved intervals still apply.

 ## Verbose Output

 `--verbose` adds the decisions a run made, in the same `*` lines as the rest of the output: